Blue Jays are passerines in

 have become very tolerant of humans.

-Blue Jays live in deciduous,
+Blue Jays live in a great

-very common in towns and residential areas.
+as in towns and residential areas.
 They prefer

 those with large oaks or other mast-producing trees.